mrphatom/Playwright-tg/docs/GUIDE.md

 ### The TeleScout AI Paradigm
 Instead of using `extract:.price-tag`, use `ai_extract:prompt`.

-TeleScout extracts the raw, rendered text payload of the entire webpage via `document.body.innerText`.
+Playwright-tg extracts the raw, rendered text payload of the entire webpage via `document.body.innerText`.
 It strips the HTML, limits the token count to fit context windows, and passes the raw text to **Google Gemini 1.5 Flash** alongside your prompt.

 - **Immune to UI Redesigns:** Extracts data based on semantic meaning rather than layout structure.
 - **Data Synthesis:** Can calculate, summarize, and synthesize information (e.g., *"Summarize the top 3 reviews"*).